SNOUK DESIGN NOTES BLOG

 -

-PvP design and social game mechanics for a core game update.
+Designed PvP systems and social game mechanics for a major core game update.

 -

-Collaborating with Data Analysts to review data to improve future updates.
+Collaborated closely with Data Analysts to review player data and inform future updates.

-Working on Trials significantly deepened my understanding of how a game community operates and how to manage a game's content and meta.
+Working on Trials: Frontier significantly deepened my understanding of live game operations, community dynamics, and how designers can actively shape a game’s content, meta, and long-term engagement.

-Driven by my enthusiasm, I also explored workflows on Rayman Adventures and Starlink: Battle for Atlas.
-However thereafter, due to project management needs, I was eventually fully assigned to Starlink: Battle for Atlas to continue contributing full-time.
+Driven by curiosity and initiative, I also explored production workflows on Rayman Adventures and Starlink: Battle for Atlas.
+Due to evolving project needs, I was later fully assigned to Starlink: Battle for Atlas, where I continued contributing full-time.

 REFERENCES